 You’ll definitely have everything you need in your campfire cooking kit if you keep this utensil kit on hand.

 DIY Campfire Cooking Kit

-While all in one sets are great because they give you everything you need in one simple purchase, it might be a good idea to shop around and piece together your own campfire cooking kit.
+While all-in-one cooking gear sets are great because they give you everything you need in one simple purchase, it might be a good idea to shop around and piece together campfire cooking equipment that is a little more customized.

 That way you can choose an entire set of perfect size pieces based on your personal needs and outdoor activities.

 For those looking to set up an outdoor kitchen, a campfire tripod can be really handy, especially if you are cooking for lots of people.

 They also allow you to simmer your food and leave it to cook without as much attention (as long as you don’t have the right campfire- you don’t need a roaring fire for slow cooking!).

 You could easily use this cook stand in conjunction with the hanging pot from one of the kits or you could buy a nice heavy-duty cast iron pot.